nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * **Q:** Where can I view the list of commands?

   **A:** You can type `help` or you can click on the 'Help' tab on the top left of the app window.

+* **Q:** Am i able to add or edit remarks to have spacings within them?

+  **A:** No. The number of characters each remark can have is capped at 25, and must be single words.